JinfengM/VIC-Borg-MPI/README.md

 # VIC-Borg-MPI
-Calibration of the VIC model using the MPI version of the Borg multi-objective optimization algorithm
+Objective: Calibration of the VIC model using the MPI version of the Borg multi-objective optimization algorithm

+# How to run example?

 # Enter the 'example' directory
 0. go to https://github.com/JinfengM/VIC-Borg/tree/main/example, cd example directory and download example.tar.gzaa and example.tar.gzab

     To ensure that MPICH 3.2 has been installed

 # Unzip the example file 'example.tar.gz*' to obtain the 'run_lh' directory.
 1. cat example.tar.gz* | tar -xzv